InSawyerSteps/Kinesis_Multitools/README.md

   - `get_snippet`: Extract a precise code snippet from a file by function, class, or line range.
 Supports extracting the full source of a named function or class (using AST), or any arbitrary line range.
 Returns a structured status, snippet content, and message.
 See below for usage details.
   - `introspect`: Multi-modal code/project introspection multitool for fast, read-only analysis of code and config files.
 Supports modes for config file reading, structural outline, file statistics, and deep inspection of a function or class.
 Returns structured results for each mode.
 See below for usage details.
   - File read/list utilities: Safe listing and reading of project files.
-  - `anchor_drop`: Persistently register external project roots for secure, cross-session access.
+  - `anchor_multitool`: Project root management (modes: drop, list, remove, rename).
+Persist external project roots across restarts.
 - **Reliable by Design:** All tools run in isolated processes with hard timeouts, preventing hangs and ensuring the server remains responsive.
 - **Incremental Indexing:** Only changed files are re-embedded, making semantic search fast and efficient.
 - **Secure & Sandboxed:** All file operations are validated to ensure they remain within the configured project root.